 We thank our friends, family and colleagues who supported and inspired us in 2018.
 It was a pivotal year for our business as we turned the corner toward profitability and won industry acclaim, but, as always, relationships mean the most.

-Special shoutouts go to the following: Accor Hotels, Amazing Thailand, Bologna Welcome, A Chef’s Tour, Cheddar Gorge Cheese Company, Cinnamon Hotels, Come to Hamburg, Cookly, Emilia Romagna Turismo, GreekingMe, Holland America Line, Incredible India, Le Cesarine, Lonely Planet, Magnetic Lativa, Maharajas Express, Mediavine, Memphis Tourism, Nordic Bloggers’ Experience, Passion for Hospitality, Saveur Magazine, Savored Journeys, SriLankan Airlines, TakeMeTour, TBC Asia, Tho Loves Food, Travel Bloggers Greece, Travel Passionate, Travel with D, Traverse, Untour Food Tours, Vagrants of the World, Visit Helsinki, Visit Lisbon, Visit Philly, Visit Scotland, Visit Turku and Welcome to Fife.
+Special shoutouts go to our partners: Accor Hotels, Amazing Thailand, Bologna Welcome, A Chef’s Tour, Cheddar Gorge Cheese Company, Cinnamon Hotels, Come to Hamburg, Cookly, Emilia Romagna Turismo, GreekingMe, Holland America Line, Incredible India, Cesarine, Lonely Planet, Magnetic Lativa, Maharajas Express, Mediavine, Memphis Tourism, Nordic Bloggers’ Experience, Passion for Hospitality, Saveur Magazine, Savored Journeys, SriLankan Airlines, TakeMeTour, TBC Asia, Tho Loves Food, Travel Bloggers Greece, Travel Passionate, Travel with D, Traverse, Untour Food Tours, Vagrants of the World, Visit Helsinki, Visit Lisbon, Visit Philly, Visit Scotland, Visit Turku and Welcome to Fife.

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
 The married Food and Travel content creators live in Lisbon, Portugal.